Tactics for Improving Least Squares Estimation: Methods

 at iteration $m$ with $\tau$ fixed.
 The resulting weighted least squares surrogate can be further deweighted as explained in Section \ref{conversion_section}.
 Under deweighting it morphs into the surrogate

-where $w_{mi} = e^{-\tau^2 r_{mi}^2/2}$ and $c_m$ is an irrelevant constant.
+where $\tilde{y}_{mi} = w_{mi}y_i + (1-w_{mi})\bx_i^\top \bbeta_m$ is the shifted response and $w_{mi} = e^{-\tau^2 r_{mi}^2/2}$ is the case weight.
 This ordinary least squares surrogate allows one to recycle a single Cholesky decomposition across all iterations.
-For $\bbeta$ fixed, one can update the precision parameter $\tau$ by gradient descent \citep{heng2023robust} or an approximate Newton's method \citep{liu2023sharper}.
+For $\bbeta$ fixed, one can update the precision parameter $\tau$ by gradient descent \cite{heng2023robust} or an approximate Newton's method \cite{liu2023sharper}.
 Both methods rely on backtracking.